 - Be sure to keep regular dental appointments and to have dental x-rays taken on a regular basis.

 - Ask your dentist/hygienist to give you help with oral hygiene techniques, and to help reinforce habits that are difficult to maintain with children.

-- Be sure to brush and floss regularly.
+- Be sure to brush with a fluoridated toothpaste and floss daily.

 - Ask your dentist/hygienist about using high fluoride mouth rinses.